altmp/altv-types/docs/articles/events/before-player-connect.md

   alt.log(connectionInfo.socialID); // prints out the social ID of the client

   if(connectionInfo.passwordHash !== alt.hashServerPassword('myPassword')) {
-    // kicks the player and shows the message "Incorrect password!" if the given password does not match 'myPassword' return "Incorrect password!";
+    // Kicks the player and shows the message "Incorrect password!" if the given password does not match 'myPassword'. return "Incorrect password!";
   }

+  // Return nothing to allow the connection.
+You can also return an empty string to allow the connection. return "";

 });
 ```